Best Machine Learning Frameworks & Tools [with Real Life Examples]

 Mobile devices, including mobile phones and tablets now have the ability to run software that can learn & react in real-time.
 This is probably why today we get to experience some of the most brilliant mobile apps.
-But before we get into that, let’s begin by understanding what Machine Learning is all about?
+But before we get into that, let’s begin by understanding what Machine Learning is?

 What is Machine Learning?